"Family is not a neutral word for me. It's a powerful word, full of emotional resonance."

 The 1992 Defeat

 Bush's reelection campaign in 1992 was, by his own admission, "lackluster."
 The broken tax pledge had fractured his conservative base.
-Patrick Buchanan's primary challenge wounded him.
-Ross Perot's independent candidacy split the anti-Clinton vote.
-And Bill Clinton hammered away at one message: "It's the economy, stupid."
+Patrick Buchanan drew blood in the primaries.
+Ross Perot's independent run split the center-right vote three ways.
+And Clinton had one message on repeat: "It's the economy, stupid."

-The defeat stung deeply.
-But in typical Type 6 fashion, Bush handled the transition with grace, writing a famous note to Clinton: "You will be our President when you read this note...
+The defeat stung.
+But Bush handled the transition with characteristic Type 6 grace, leaving Clinton a private note in the Oval Office: "You will be our President when you read this note...
 Your success now is our country's success.
 I am rooting hard for you."
+His opponent.
+His successor.
+He was already rooting for him.

 The Longest Goodbye

-Bush took up skydiving, making jumps on his 75th, 80th, 85th, and 90th birthdays.
-The man once called a wimp was jumping out of airplanes well into his tenth decade.
+He also took up skydiving.
+Jumps on his 75th, 80th, 85th, and 90th birthdays.
+The man Newsweek once labeled a wimp was jumping out of airplanes at 90.
+That detail never gets old.

-Barbara Bush died on April 17, 2018, at age 92.
-George was by her side, holding her hand, having told her "I love you, Barbie" as he did every night of their 73-year marriage.
+Barbara died on April 17, 2018.
+George was beside her, holding her hand.
+He had told her "I love you, Barbie" every night of their 73-year marriage, and that night was no different.
+He outlasted her by seven months.

 Disclaimer: This analysis of George H.W.
 Bush's Enneagram type is speculative, based on publicly available information, and may not reflect his actual personality type.